archilogic-com/3dio-js/docs/api-design.md

 # API Design

-WORK IN PROGRESS
+_WORK IN PROGRESS - SUGGESTIONS ARE VERY WELLCOME ;)_

-_Note: Documentation and reference will reside in code.
-This is a place for openly formulated design iterations preceding implementation._
+This is a place for openly formulated design iterations preceding implementation.
+The implemented ready to used API reference will be generated automatically from code inlined documentation.

 <img src="https://docs.google.com/drawings/d/1Wep2ezu1ysOQv079CDwIswonGtYQZWKEUIga0CqtkH8/pub?w=829&h=137" />